brandur/sorg/content/passages-drafts/002-japan.md

 detail is totally insignificant, and yet spread across the world.
-It serves no useful purpose other than to bring a little bit of delight into the day of one of the handful of people who come across a Lucky Yebisu and know the trick.
+It serves no useful purpose other than to bring a little bit of delight into the day of one of the handful of people who come across a Lucky Yebisu and know its secret (and now, you might be one of them).

 ## The iPhone X (#iphone-x)